 After surgery, a physical therapy program will be developed to return your PCL and overall knee joint to full strength and maximum range of motion.
 Recovery times vary for everyone with a torn PCL.

-For a complete evaluation and diagnosis of knee pain due to a torn PCL, schedule an appointment with orthopedic knee specialists at Baylor Orthopedic and Spine Hospital at Arlington by calling 855-41-ORTHO.
+For a complete evaluation and diagnosis of knee pain due to a torn PCL, schedule an appointment with orthopedic knee specialists at Baylor Scott & White Orthopedic and Spine Hospital – Arlington by calling 855-41-ORTHO.